 Life with a Limb

 Fortunately, most of us do not have experience with what life is like living without a limb.
 Our lawyers have seen what victims endure up close.
 You can look at this day in the life video that our client has kindly allowed us to post.
-This will give you some idea.
+This will give you some ideas.
 But, really, it was one of those things you really can’t KNOW unless you are living it.

 There are almost two million amputees living in the United States.
-People lose a limb as the result of an amputation, being the surgical removal all or part of a bodily extremity which could include an arm, leg, foot, hand, toe, or finger.
+People lose a limb as the result of an amputation, being the surgical removal of all or part of a bodily extremity which could include an arm, leg, foot, hand, toe, or finger.
 Tragically, amputation of the leg above or below the knee is the most common type of amputation.

-When it comes to losing a limb, there are a number of issues associated with it, including the effects it has on the person emotionally, physically, socially, and financially.
+When it comes to losing a limb, there are several issues associated with it, including the effects it has on the person emotionally, physically, socially, and financially.
 Obviously, emotional effects occur on an individual basis and vary from person to person, but feelings of grief and loss are often seen in amputees.
 It is not uncommon for amputees to feel angry, depressed, helpless, and both isolated and disconnected from their surroundings.

 Often, these emotions lead to a feeling that they lack control over their own lives and their emotions feel as if they are on a roller coaster.
-At times, they may experience sadness and despair while at other times they may experience euphoric feelings of optimism for their future.
+At times, they may experience sadness and despair, while at other times they may experience euphoric feelings of optimism for their future.
 It is also very common for amputees to experience difficulty in concentrating after an amputation.
 As a result, amputees that use stress coping mechanisms that require concentration, like reading for example, often lose this solace in addition to everything else.